Skip to main content

 N

-Non-QM Loan — A non-qualified mortgage that doesn’t meet the Consumer Financial Protection Bureau’s qualified mortgage standards.
-Bank statement loans are non-QM products.
+Non-QM Loan — A mortgage that doesn’t meet standard government-backed lending rules.
+These loans are designed for borrowers whose income is hard to document through tax returns—like self-employed individuals—and are offered by specialty lenders rather than through programs like FHA or conventional Fannie Mae/Freddie Mac financing.
 Non-Warrantable Condo — A condominium that doesn’t meet Fannie Mae or Freddie Mac guidelines due to factors like investor concentration, litigation, or insufficient reserves.

 O